MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Proof of Theorem

-Instead of bounding $E_{\cal P}[Z_i]$ w.r.t $B$, it is equivalent to study the same quantity on the tree $T$, the tree of self-avoiding walks defined as follows: $T$ is rooted at vertex $v_0$.
-At level $i$, $T$ contains all the vertices in $B$ which are reachable from $v_0$ through a self-avoiding path inside $B$ of length exactly $i$.
-At this point we need the following lemma.
+Let $Z\in {\cal D}$ be distributed as in $\rho$.
+A path of disagreement in $Z$ is a path in $B$ such that for every vertex $u$ in the path it holds $Z(u)={ \tt disagree}$.
+Let $R_i=R_i(Z)$ be the number of paths of disagreements of length $i$ that start from the vertex $r$.
+It holds that

-\begin{lemma} Consider a tree $H=(V,E)$ and let $l_i$ denote the set of vertices at level $i$ in $H$.
-For each vertex $v\in H$ let $L_v$ denote the path connecting it to the root $r$.
-For $L_v$ we define the following weight:
+The proposition will follow by bounding appropriately $\mathbb{E}[R_i]$.
+For this, we need to consider the tree of self-avoiding walks $T=T(B_t)$; $T$ is rooted at vertex $r$.
+At its level $j$, $T$ contains a copy of every vertex in $B$ which is reachable from $r$ with a path of length $j$.